 Photo by Kristin Hoeberman

 The Corona Virus season has been one of fear and loss for Ms. Levis, as it has for so many.
 When the pandemic started, she was in the middle of performances in France.
 She flew back to the US within 18 hours of the closure of French Theatres, amid looming border closures and as American ports of entry were thrown into chaos.
-The following months saw the cancellations of her debuts with Fort Worth Opera, The St. Paul Chamber Orchestra, and San Francisco Opera, along with several recital opportunities and competitions.
+The following months saw the cancellations of her debuts with Fort Worth Opera, The St. Paul Chamber Orchestra, and San Francisco Opera, along with several recital opportunities.

-In the mean time, Ms. Levis has begun exploring and reshaping the artist she wants to be in relation to herself and to today's society.
+Ms. Levis has since begun exploring and reshaping the artist she wants to be in relation to herself and to today's society.
 Her work with the acclaimed Mirror Visions Ensemble, of which she is a core member, will continue so keep an eye on the Calendar and on her and their social media platforms!
 She is also working closely with The Soloist Coalition and becoming involved in Arts Union issues with the hope of improving the professional landscape for future Young Artists in America.